MDD to New MDR Classification of Medical Devices

 • Rule 10 – Active devices for diagnosis & monitoring, emit ionizing radiation

-• Rule 11 – Software intended to provide information which is used to take decisions with diagnosis or therapeutic purposes (from class I to class III)
+• Rule 11 – Software intended to provide information that is used to make decisions with diagnosis or therapeutic purposes (from class I to class III)

 • Rule 12 – Active devices intended to administer and/or remove medicinal products, body-liquids or other substances